rfkeepers/tweaoh_ashcan/rules.md

 Throughout play, territorial markings can build up and get pretty messy.
 If you're playing online hopefully your whiteboard or drawing app has a system of layers which let you render each territory separately from other parts.
 When in person these layers can be a lot harder to keep separated.
 One trick you can try is to have some extra paper or 3x5 cards on hand.
 Instead of drawing on top of the map, cut out the outline of your territory with a pair of scissors and place these separate slips on top of your drawn map.

 ## Events
 The starting player kicks us off: they select another player and propose an event which occurred between their two communities.
 An event is any moment that is historically significant to both those people and to others in the city.
-These moments can be sudden and short lived (a meeting, a clash, a fete) or prolongued movements (a project, a grudge, a holiday).
+These moments can be sudden and short lived (a meeting, a clash, a fete) or prolonged movements (a project, a grudge, a holiday).

 Once proposed, the table works together as a whole to talk about how the event ripples out through the city.
 Take time to dig in and explore the results, asking each other questions along the way.
 Do things change for people afterward?
 Does the city treat these communities differently, or vice versa?

 Once done, the person who was chosen second then selects a player who hasn't been chosen yet and proposes another event.
 Keep doing this until every player has proposed an event.

 ## Notable Persons
 One at a time, each player introduces a notable person or group within the community.
-Name them, and say why the city recognizes thier importance.
+Name them, and say why the city recognizes their importance.
 This character is an instigator of change.
 Through their life, work, or possibly even death, they will change the community forever.
 They might be the seed from which the community began, or the height of its vitality, or someone that changed what the community believed and practiced.

 Once a notable person or group is introduced, each other player takes a turn asking one of the following questions.
 Take a moment to discuss the answers, and their implications on the city, as a table.